MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 - Helping people understand who owns and manages datasets.
 - Establishing connections between consumers, creators, and owners.

-In Power BI, the [data hub](../connect-data/service-data-hub.md) and [use of endorsements](../collaborate-share/service-endorse-content.md) help promote data discovery of [shared datasets](../connect-data/service-datasets-across-workspaces.md).
-It also encourages self-service creators to [reuse and augment datasets](../connect-data/desktop-directquery-datasets-azure-analysis-services.md).
+In Power BI, the [data hub](../connect-data/service-data-hub.md) and the [use of endorsements](../collaborate-share/service-endorse-content.md) help promote data discovery of [shared datasets](../connect-data/service-datasets-across-workspaces.md).
+They also encourage self-service creators to [reuse and augment datasets](../connect-data/desktop-directquery-datasets-azure-analysis-services.md).

-Further, data catalog solutions are extremely valuable for data discovery purposes.
+Further, data catalog solutions are extremely valuable for data discovery.
 They can record metadata tags and descriptions to provide deeper context and meaning.
 For example, [Azure Purview](/azure/purview/overview) can scan and catalog an entire Power BI tenant.

 ## Data democratization

 Data democratization refers to putting data into the hands of more users who are responsible for solving business problems.
 It's about enabling them to make decisions with the data.

 > [!NOTE]
 > The concept of data democratization does not imply a lack of security or a lack of justification based on job role.
-As part of a healthy data culture, data democratization helps reduce *shadow IT* by providing datasets that are secured, governed, and well managed, and that meet business needs in cost-effective and timely ways.
+As part of a healthy data culture, data democratization helps reduce *shadow IT* by providing datasets that:
+>- Are secured, governed, and well managed.
+>- Meet business needs in cost-effective and timely ways.

 Your organization's position on data democratization will have a wide-reaching impact on adoption and governance-related efforts.
 Here are some examples of Power BI governance decisions that can affect data democratization:

 - Who is permitted to have Power BI Desktop installed?
 - Who is permitted to have Power BI Pro or Power BI Premium Per User (PPU) licenses?
-- What is the desired level of self-service BI user enablement?
-How does this vary based on business unit or job role?
+- What is the desired level of self-service business intelligence (BI) user enablement?
+How does this level vary based on business unit or job role?
 - What is the desired balance between enterprise BI and self-service BI?
 - Are any data sources strongly preferred?
 What is the allowed use of unsanctioned data sources?
 - Who can manage content?
 Is this decision different for data versus reports?
 Is the decision different for enterprise BI users versus decentralized users who own and manage self-service BI content?